wayofdev/npm-shareable-configs/packages/secretlint-config/README.md

 1. Follow the installation instructions for `lint-staged` in the [@wayofdev/lint-staged-config](https://github.com/wayofdev/npm-shareable-configs/tree/master/packages/lint-staged-config) package.
 This package provides a pre-configured `lint-staged` configuration that includes [Husky](https://github.com/typicode/husky) and other tools.

-2. Add the following configuration to a `lint-staged.config.js` file at the root of your monorepository:
+2. Add the following configuration to a `lint-staged.config.js` file at the root of your mono-repository:

    ```js
    module.exports = {